 How long will it take to reach a settlement?

 This varies from case to case.
 Insurance companies are often willing to offer an initial settlement soon after the accident occurs, but this is typically a “lowball” settlement that doesn’t come close to the full amount of compensation that you are entitled to.
 As soon as you’re able following an accident, start building your case by gathering evidence from opposing parties through discovery.
 The discovery process largely consists of interviews, depositions, and requests for documents.
 The duration of the process can last anywhere from a few days to a few months, depending on how responsive the other side is.
 A defendant will often offer to settle during the discovery process if it’s made clear that the plaintiff has a strong case.

 Balanced Representation Throughout San Diego

 Because of their size‚ speed and complexity‚ tractor-trailers can be one of the most dangerous vehicles on the road.
 If you or a loved one has been injured by a poorly packed truck in San Diego‚ it is recommended you speak with a personal injury lawyer with a history of taking on the trucking industry.
-The San Diego truck collision attorneys at Jurewitz Law Group can help by providing you with the knowledge‚ guidance and council you’ll need to secure a favorable outcome.
+The San Diego truck collision attorneys at Jurewitz Law Group Injury & Accident Lawyers can help by providing you with the knowledge‚ guidance and counsel you’ll need to secure a favorable outcome.
 Contact our office today at (619) 233-5020.